 Friends were always impressed by Rollie’s incredible memory and his ability to tell stories that brought laughter and perspective.
 He stayed in touch with his many friends from the military and his career, as well as business associates and brotherhoods, until his final weeks of life.

 Rollie is survived by wife Roberta, (“Bertie”), children Nora Jordan, Brian (Katie) and Loren (Nichole); Kim Smith (Mitch Arthur), Tammy (Bob) Hart and grandchildren Casey, Megan and Elijah; Bryce and Evan; Weston, Mckenna and Breana; Catherine (Thomas) Hancock, Samantha (Darren) Jenkins and Taelor Hart (Jeremy) as well as three great grandchildren, Easton Barnett, Azrael Hart and Maverick Jenkins, as well as sister-in-law Carol Barnett; and several nieces, nephews, cousins and close friends.
 He was predeceased by his parents, Ted and Ermie, and his brother, Donald (Carol).
-A celebration of life will be held in Ithaca this summer.
+Family and friends are invited to visit a Bangs Funeral Home, 209 W. Green Street, Ithaca, NY on Wednesday, June 22, 2022 from 10:00am to 12:00pm.
+Burial will follow in King Cemetery, Ithaca, NY.
 In lieu of flowers, the family asks that donations be sent to VFW Post 961 or American Legion Post 221 in Rollie’s name.